 • By losing by seven points (a converted try) or fewer.

-A victorious team can collect either 4 or 5 points, depending on whether or not it scored 4 tries.
-A losing team may collect from 0 to 2 points.
-At the end of the series the team with the most points is declared the winner.
-If teams end level on points the first tiebreaker is point differential, followed by number of tries during the series.
-However, the Tri Nations has yet to finish in a tie for the top spot.
+A victorious team could collect either 4 or 5 points, depending on whether or not it scored 4 tries.
+A losing team could collect from 0 to 2 points.
+At the end of the series the team with the most points was declared the winner.
+If teams ended level on points the first tiebreaker was points differential, followed by number of tries during the series.
+However, the Tri Nations never finished in a tie for the top spot.

 For travel information about venue towns and the rest of New Zealand go to our Travel Zone section.
 For stadium information go to our Rugby Venues page.